Walk your way down memory lane with the biggest cyber security moments of 2018

-As 2018 draws to a close, we here at Corrata are taking a look back at the year that was in the world of cyber security.
-Overall it was a very eventful 12 months, defined by high profile data breaches, major changes to privacy legislation with GDPR, and increasingly sophisticated phishing and malware attacks, but how did these developments and trends impact enterprise and what will this mean for 2019?
+As 2018 draws to a close, Corrata takes a look back at the last year for cyber security.
+Overall it was a very eventful twelve months.
+Defined by high profile data breaches, major changes to privacy legislation with GDPR and increasingly advanced phishing and malware attacks.
+But, how did these developments and trends impact enterprise and what will this mean for 2019?

 Increased enterprise mobility

 Smartphone ownership and data usage is now at an all-time high as a result of reduced costs and greater accessibility.
 Mobile owners use their devices for video streaming, shopping, social media, and connecting with anyone in the world.
 In fact, global circulation is now estimated to reach over 6.2 billion devices by 2021.
 Businesses have also realized the value of mobility in improving communication, convenience and productivity among employees.
 In the past, employees only had access to the internet from their desktops.
 Today, many enterprises permit the use of mobile devices for professional use as well as personal business.

 In 2018 it was reported that 85% of total mobile data traffic was generated by smartphones.
 As this figure is set to increase over eight times in the next five years, it is clear that enterprise mobility is set to keep rising.
 This comes with serious risk however.
 Mobile devices generally lack the cyber security and control features afforded to traditional desktop technology.
 As a result, many cyber attackers are turning their attention and efforts towards targeting employees.

 Mobile phishing attacks growing more sophisticated